-Put simply, end to end marketing is the analysis of your buyer’s journey and path to purchase.
+The first step to achieving proper tracking across end to end marketing is understanding the customer journey.
 The buyer’s journey generally follows three stages: awareness, consideration and decision.

 As a marketer, it’s important to understand how those who go on to purchase from you, find your business.

-End to end marketing allows you to take the guesswork out of your marketing.
-You can use real data to monitor your performance and make data-driven decisions.
+Proper tracking allows you to prove your end to end marketing campaigns are working.
+You can take the guesswork out of your reporting and use real-time data to monitor your performance and make data-driven decisions.

 Understanding the outcome and impact of that work is essential to learning what to do next.
 After all, business leaders in your company will want to know what marketing is achieving in terms of the one metric that matters: revenue.